 You can assign tags to vulnerabilities, and specify their scope based on CVE ID, packages and resources.
 Alternatively, you can manually tag vulnerabilities from scan reports.

-Note that a tag assignment is uniquely identified by tag, CVE ID, package scope and resource type, therefore, you can not create multiple tag assignments for the same tag, CVE ID, package scope and resource type.
+Note that a tag assignment is uniquely identified by a tag, CVE ID, package scope, and resource type, therefore, you can not create multiple tag assignments for the same tag, CVE ID, package scope, and resource type.
 To extend the scope of a tag applied to a CVE, edit its existing tag assignment to apply to more packages or resources.